njgarner/CSC289-Flashcard-Generator/USERGUIDE.md

 ## Introduction
 **1.1 Intended use and unintended use**

-FlashLite is an interactive, free-to-use website intended for creating, storing, and sharing decks of flashcards.
+FlashLite is an interactive, free-to-use website intended for creating, storing, and sharing sets of flashcards.
 The website should be accessed on a desktop, from a browser, through a URL.
 Anyone can use the site, though it is purposefully designed with students and instructors in mind.

 This website should be used to:
 >* Create and share appropriate, informative flashcard decks suitable for learning.